 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Marriott has just launched its latest point sale, but it's not as good as it just was.
-With this promotion, Bonvoy members will receive a 50% bonus when they buy Marriott points, bringing the cost down to just 0.83¢ per point.
-Plus, Marriott has tripled the annual limit on purchasing points, and this is still a great rate for the right redemptions.
+Marriott just extended its latest point sale, but it's not as good as it just was.
+With this promotion, Bonvoy members will receive a 50% bonus when they buy Marriott points.
+That's short of the 60% bonus offered through November 25.
+However, Marriott has still tripled the annual limit on purchasing points, and this is still a great rate for the right redemptions.

 A Note on Buying Points